Non-Abelian Gauge Field Inflation: Cosmic perturbation theory in gauge-flation

 2mm

 $\blacktriangleright$ \emph{\textbf{Quantization of $\mQ$ modes.}}

-As in the standard text book material in cosmic perturbation theory, the coefficients $d_i^+$ may be fixed using the canonical normalization of the modes in the Minkowski, deep subhorizon $k\tau\to -\infty$ regime.
-As discussed, in this limit $\mQ_+$, which has an oscillatory behavior, is the only quantum field ($\mQ_-$ has an exponentially damping behavior and is hence not a quantum mode).
-We should stress that, of course not all coefficients $d_i^\pm$ and $b_i^\pm$ are fixed by the quantization normalization condition.
-To fix them, as we will do so below, we should impose the constraints \eqref{c11} and \eqref{c12} in both superhorizon and asymptotic past regimes.
+As in the standard text book material in cosmic perturbation theory, the coefficients $b_i, \tilde{b}_i, q_i$ and $\tilde{b}_i$ may be fixed using the canonical normalization of the modes in the Minkowski, deep subhorizon $k\tau\to -\infty$ regime.
+As discussed, in this limit $\mQ_1$, which has an oscillatory behavior, is the only quantum field.
+We should stress that, of course not all coefficients are fixed by the quantization normalization condition.
+To fix them, as we will do so below, we should impose the constraints \eqref{constraint-Phi-eq} and \eqref{algebraic-Q-eq} in both superhorizon and asymptotic past regimes.
 Note also that fulfilling these constraints is equivalent to maintaining the diffeomorphism and remainder of the gauge symmetry of the system; fluctuations both at classical and quantum levels must respect them.